morphykuffour/morphykuffour.github.io/_posts/2021-12-29-Dactyl-Manuform.markdown

 ```bash
 brew install neovim
 ```
+Use the text editor to edit the keymaps and compile to create the .hex file.

 [Install qmk toolbox](https://github.com/qmk/qmk_toolbox/releases)
 The annoying thing on windows is that every time you connect the pro mirco